Randomized Robust Price Optimization

 \subsection{General solution approach}

 The first general solution scheme that we consider is when $\Pcal$ is a discrete set and the uncertainty set $\Ucal$ is a convex uncertainty set.
-In this case, if the revenue function $R(\pb, \ub)$ is quasiconvex and continuous in $\ub \in \Ucal$, then the RRPO problem can be reformulated as follows:
+In this case, if the revenue function $R(\pb, \ub)$ is convex in $\ub \in \Ucal$, then the RRPO problem can be reformulated as follows:

 where the first equality follows by Sion's minimax theorem, and the second equality follows by the fact that the inner maximum is attained by setting $\pi_{\pb} = 1$ for some $\pb$ and setting $\pi_{\pb'} = 0$ for all $\pb' \neq \pb$.
 This last problem can be written in epigraph form as